emilyolafson/lesion_predictions/pipeline/readme.md

 Column names can be entered into the pipeline according to the documentation below.

 - Subject IDs correspond to NeMo outputs
+-

 ## Outputs:

+### Basic outputs you may care about:

+- {fileprefix}_scores.py
+-- R^2 scores for all test folds in the outer loop
+- {fileprefix}_correlations.npy
+-- Correlations between true & predicted outcomes for all test folds in outer loop
+- {fileprefix}_beta_coeffs.npy
+-- Beta coefficients for features
+- {fileprefix}_model.py
+-- The final trained model for all training folds
+- {fileprefix}_test_group_sizes.py
+-- Size of subjects in test folds.

 The information entered into parse_args.py will be used to save results into files, producing prefixes according to the structure: